msabramo/sshrc/README.md

 ## Advanced configuration

-Your most import configuration files (e.g. vim, inputrc) may not be bash scripts.
-Put them in ~/.sshrc.d and sshrc will copy them to a (guaranteed) unique folder in the server's /tmp directory after login.
+Your most important configuration files (e.g. `~/.vimrc`, `~/.inputrc`) might not be bash scripts.
+Put them in `~/.sshrc.d` and sshrc will copy them to a (guaranteed) unique folder in the server's `/tmp` directory after login.
 You can find them at `$SSHHOME/.sshrc.d`.
-You can usually tell programs to load their configuration from the $SSHHOME/.sshrc.d directory by setting the right environment variables.
-Putting too much data in ~/.sshrc.d will slow down your login times.
+You can usually tell programs to load their configuration from the `$SSHHOME/.sshrc.d` directory by setting the right environment variables.
+Putting too much data in `~/.sshrc.d` will slow down your login times.
 If the folder contents are > 64kB, the server may block your sshrc attempts.

 ### Vim